tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Answer* (aamiri2-stat6250): You can use many different arithmetic operations such as division, addition, subtraction, multiplication, and exponentiation.
 Negative prefixes have priority but then it goes by order of operations and parentheses can be used to control this better.
 - Question (aguenane−stat6250): When you use more than one arithmetic operator in an expression, how do you control the order of operations?
 - *Question* (ldai4-stat6250): How can we re-define the value of the variable?
+- *Question*(kamirneni-stat6250): Does subsetting DATA create a new file with the conditional data or make changes to the original file?